idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/equilibrium.md

 \end{equation}
 Here $m_{p}$ is the molality of unoccupied sites and $m_{q}$ is the molality of the secondary species.

-### Ion exchange --- mathematically similar to Langmuir sorption
+### Ion exchange

 Ion exchange does not treat the sorption of a species on the surface of the porous skeleton, but the replacement of one adsorped ion with another.
 The development of the theory is similar to the Langmuir approach of sorption however.
 A new basis species representing exchange sites, $A_{p}$ is introduced.
-The formula for $m_{q}$ is similar to the Langmuir equation above, but involves the electric charge of the ions involved in the exchange.
+The formula for $m_{q}$ is similar to the Langmuir equation above, but involves the electric charge of the ions involved in the exchange as well as multiplicative factors.

+The ion-exchange approach is not currently supported in the `geochemistry` module.

 ### Surface complexation approach